-In this talk, we will follow the progress of the earliest steps in embryology.
+In this talk, we will follow the progress of the earliest steps in embryology,

-From fertilization, to formation of the bilaminar embryo.
+from fertilization to formation of the bilaminar embryo.

-At the very moment after fertilization has occurred.
+We're gonna pick up right here at the very moment after fertilization has occurred.

 It has punctured through the protective barrier of cells